1943 TCU Horned Frogs football team

 The 1943 TCU Horned Frogs football team represented Texas Christian University (TCU) in the 1943 college football season.
 The Horned Frogs finished the season 2–6 overall and 1–4 in the Southwest Conference.
 The team was coached by Dutch Meyer in his tenth year as head coach.

+In the final Litkenhous Ratings, TCU ranked 93rd among the nation's college and service teams with a rating of 67.4.

 The Frogs played their home games in Amon G. Carter Stadium, which is located on campus in Fort Worth, Texas.